 Gloves that keep your fingers warm

 In our experience the best gloves for a cold winter day are cashmere-lined leather.
 They can be pricey (like everything on this list) but if you buy a quality pair they will last for years.
-We found these Lands’ End Women’s EZ Touch Screen Cashmere Lined Leather Gloves on Amazon for less than $60, a savings of about 30 percent over department store selections.
+We found these Lands’ End Women’s EZ Touch Screen Cashmere Lined Leather Gloves on Amazon.

 Yaktrax or MICROspikes®